NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

   </figure>
 </div>

-Once the new draft of the measure has been saved, follow instructions in the "Publishing Content" section below for instructions on making the measure visible to others.
+Once the new draft of the measure has been saved, follow instructions in the [Publishing Content](#publishing-content) section below for instructions on making the measure visible to others.

 ###Publishing Content